Ptomerty/Kappbot/README.md

 promisify addemote? fix first, the image sent afterwards messes up the transmission.
 WORKAROUND: splice http:// off, replace slash with space

+moved to submodules

 TODO: add prompt for first mod (console) if modlist is empty.

-convert modlist to file (not json, just newlines)
+convert modlist to file (not json, just newlines) (aka require modfile, same thing as custom.json)

+make array of commands to functions dealing with commands? would replace if/else block

-Huge thanks to zsoc and everyone else on #Node.js for helping me throughout the whole project!
+Huge thanks to zsoc, joepie91, and everyone else on #Node.js for helping me throughout the whole project!

-NOTE: Broken: Promise.all() threw an error! { error: 'Attachment should be a readable stream and not Object.' }